 The family members who had taken the time to plan for their incapacity and death with comprehensive estate planning, generally left minimal drama for their surviving family members.
 With trusts, there wasn’t even a need for probate.
 But for those who did not have adequate planning in place, or did not have any planning at all, left a wake of drama, which sometimes included protracted and expensive probate litigation.
 Most importantly, as Evan saw it, those situations caused irreversible harm to the family.

 As mentioned above, Evan had a large family.
 The family holiday dinners regularly involved at least thirty people.
 (Even run-of-the-mill weekend meals were regularly ten or more people.)
 Evan’s parents also hosted big New Year’s Day get-togethers with about fifty or so people.
-And through it all, there were a lot of personal injury, real estate, probate, and estate planning lawyers.
+And through it all, there were a lot of real estate, personal injury, probate, and estate planning lawyers.
 (As a kid, the lawyers Evan knew spoke primarily of service, and overcoming challenges, and finding and making opportunities for personal, professional, and spiritual growth.
 Until Evan started practicing law, he never understood all the bad lawyer jokes.)

 At these large family gatherings, while Evan enjoyed the food and playing with other kids, he remembers spending a lot of time with the adults.
-After meals, Evan was the only kid still at the table—often leaning in, elbows on the table, listening to all the personal injury, real estate, probate, and estate planning talk.
+After meals, Evan was the only kid still at the table—often leaning in, elbows on the table, listening to all the real estate, personal injury, probate, and estate planning talk.
 When the adults had talked enough and got up from the table (or started playing cards which they did from time to time), that’s when Evan would part ways and join the other kids.

 This is who Evan is.
 But there is more to him than just this.